Expanding Horizons in Palliative Care: Non-Malignant Conditions in Focus Conference - St Catherine's Hospice

 · Intestinal Failure – Tracy Earley, Director of Nursing, St Catherine’s Hospice & Nutrition Nurse Consultant, Lancashire Teaching Hospital NHS Trust.

-· Liver failure including potential transplant candidates – Dr Jayne Dillon, Consultant Hepatologist, St. James’s Hospital, Leeds
+· Challenges of Palliative Care in Non-malignant Liver Disease – Dr Jayne Dillon, Consultant Hepatologist, St. James’s Hospital, Leeds

-· Long Term Ventilated Patient – Verity Ford, Consultant Physiotherapist.
+· Supporting People with Ventilatory Failure – Verity Ford, Consultant Physiotherapist.
 Lancashire Teaching Hospital NHS Trust

-· Persistent Disorders of Consciousness – Dr David Shakespeare & Dr Zain Mosood, Consultants in Neurorehabilitation Medicine, Lancashire Teaching Hospital NHS Trust · Renal Disease and Frailty.
+· Persisting Disorders of Consciousness: Rehabilitation or Palliation? – Dr David Shakespeare & Dr Zain Mosood, Consultants in Neurorehabilitation Medicine, Lancashire Teaching Hospital NHS Trust · Renal Disease and Frailty.

 · Topic to be confirmed – Dr Mark Worthington, Consultant Liaison Psychiatrist, Lancashire and South Cumbria NHS Foundation Trust